 To connect with ISU Dining and get registered to eat in the Special Diet Kitchen, follow the steps below:

 - Step #1: Complete the Housing and Dining Accommodation Request Form and Risk Waiver.
-Submit these two forms to the ISU Dining Dietitian via email or mail.
-Lisa Nolting can be reached at firstname.lastname@example.org.
+Submit these two forms to the ISU Dining Staff Dietitian via email or mail.
+Kallen Anderson can be reached at firstname.lastname@example.org.

 - Step #2: Contact Student Accessibility Services (SAS) by phone (515-294-7220) or via email (email@example.com) regarding your request.
 They will ask you to provide documentation from a qualified medical provider to assist in determining how to proceed with your dietary accommodation request.

 - Step #3: SAS staff will review the documentation sent from your medical provider, and they will be in contact with ISU Dining and/or Department of Residence as soon as appropriate.
 We will be in touch to discuss “next steps” within two weeks of the receipt of your documentation.

 If you are requesting a release from the residence hall meal plan requirement, you should be aware that dietary restrictions do not always constitute a valid reason for cancelling your meal plan contract.
 These requests will only be considered if ISU Dining is unable to accommodate your needs as described in the above Medical Accommodations section.

 If you still wish to request release from the meal plan requirement, you may email your request to firstname.lastname@example.org.
 Please include your full name, ISU ID# and the reason for your request in your e-mail.
 Please be aware that retroactive requests will not be considered.